-The effective income tax rates were a benefit of 39.3% for the fiscal year ended May 31, 2020 and a benefit of 29.3% for the fiscal year ended May 31, 2019.
-During the current year, the CARES Act allowed net operating losses to be carried back five years.
-The Company has applied for refunds of approximately \$586,000 based on the fiscal 2019 loss.
+The effective income tax rates were a benefit of 15.9% for the fiscal year ended May 31, 2021 and a benefit of 39.3% for the fiscal year ended May 31, 2020.
+In the prior fiscal year, the Coronavirus Aid, Relief and Economic Security Act (the "CARES Act") allowed net operating losses to be carried back five years.
+The Company applied for refunds of approximately \$586,000 based on the fiscal 2019 loss.
 The deferred tax asset provided from the loss in fiscal 2019 was originally recorded at the lower federal rate of 21%.
-It is now being used at the higher federal rate of 34% used prior to 2018, resulting in an additional benefit in excess of \$200,000.
-The rates for both years consist primarily of the new federal corporate tax rate of 21.0% effective January 1, 2018.
+It was used in fiscal 2020 at the higher federal rate of 34% used prior to 2018, resulting in an additional benefit in excess of \$200,000.
+The rates for both years consist of the new federal corporate tax rate of 21.0% effective January 1, 2018.
 The benefit of the deferred tax asset will be limited to 21% for federal income tax purposes in fiscal years going forward.

-Net Loss Attributable to TSR, Inc.
+Net Loss Attributable to TSR

-Net loss attributable to TSR, Inc. was a loss of \$1,336,000 in the fiscal year ended May 31, 2019 compared to a net loss of \$1,126,000 in the fiscal year ended May 31, 2020.
-In addition to the additional tax benefit described above, the decrease in the loss was primarily attributable to the decrease in selling, general and administrative expenses from decreased amounts paid for legal services.
+Net loss attributable to TSR was approximately \$601,000 in the fiscal year ended May 31, 2021 compared to a loss of \$1,126,000 in the fiscal year ended May 31, 2020.
+The decrease in the net loss was primarily attributable to the increase in revenue and gross profit from the Geneva acquisition and a decrease in legal and advisory fees.